-I'm at the beginning of my Ph.D. studies and don't need the Career Center yet.
+- I’m at the beginning of my Ph.D. studies and don’t need the Division of Career Pathways yet.

 Career planning is about more than getting a job, whether it be academic or non-academic.
 If you want to be the most prepared and competitive candidate possible you need to start developing yourself well before going on the market.
 Ideally when you go on the market you want to have options, but it takes time to discover and prepare for those options.
 You may want to consider having backup plans in case your Plan A hits a snag.
 Maybe you entered graduate school knowing your ultimate goal, or perhaps you assumed it would come to you during the course of your studies.
 But it is not unusual to find that as you gain more life experience your early plans change.